 This is more the luxury retreat where you can have a glass of Napa Valley wine and enjoy a dip in the geothermal pools and volcanic ash mud pits.
 It’s perfect for a couples getaway if you’re looking to relax.
 Find a place to stay here.

 While living in Portland, this was one of the hot springs that the locals often mentioned.
 Take a 3-mile stroll through the forest to find these amazing springs.
 Look for nearby hotels here.

-This hike takes you through a canyon wash, over boulders, and down ropes to find a couple natural hot spring pools to enjoy.
-You can also reach the Colorado River at the end of the hike before you turn back to your car.
-Read our post for more info on the hike & watch our vlog:
+This hike takes you through a canyon wash, over boulders, and down ropes to find a couple of natural hot spring pools to enjoy.
+You can extend the hike to take a cold dip in the Colorado River.

 19. Rainbow Hot Springs, Pagosa Springs, Colorado

-These secluded hot springs takes you 9 miles in-and-out.
-Enjoy the fresh air, trees all around, and if you dare, take a dip in the cold river too.
+These secluded hot springs take you 9 miles in and out.
+Enjoy the fresh air and trees all around, and if you dare, dip in the cold river, too.

 21. Valley View Hot Springs, Villa Grove, Colorado

 This clothing-optional retreat takes you to a simpler time.
-Focused on enjoying the springs and less on amenities, the springs are surrounded with Colorado’s beauty.
+Focused on enjoying the springs and less on amenities, the springs are surrounded by Colorado’s beauty.

 24. Sykes Hot Spring, Los Padres National Forest, California